The Escargot of Paris

 Île de la Cité

 The westernmost of these two island, Île de la Cité, is Paris’ heart and origin.
 Its western end has held a palace since even Roman times, and its eastern end since the same has been consecrated to religion, especially after the construction in the 10th century of the cathedral predecessor to today’s Notre-Dame.
 The land between the two was, until the 1850’s, largely residential and commercial, but since has been filled by the city’s Prefecture de Police, Palais de Justice, Hôtel-Dieu hospital and Tribunal de Commerce.
 Only the westernmost and north-eastern extremities of the island remain residential today, and the latter preserves some vestiges of its 16th-century canonic houses.

 Purely residential in nature, this island formerly used for the grazing of market cattle and stocking wood.
-One of France's first examples of urban planning, it was mapped and built from end to end during the 17th-century reigns of Henri IV and Louis XIII.
-A peaceful oasis of calm in the busy Paris center, this island has but narrow one-way streets, no metro station and no bus halt.
+One of France’s first examples of urban planning, it was mapped and built from end to end during the 17th-century reigns of Henri IV and Louis XIII.
+A peaceful oasis of calm in the busy Paris center, this island has but narrow one-way streets, no Métro station.

 La Rive Droite

 Paris’ Rive Droite, formerly a marshland between two arms of the Seine river, remained largely uninhabited until the early 11th century.
 Once growth began there it soon eclipsed that of both the island and its Rive Gauche combined, and has remained Paris’ densest area ever since.